sujithshajee/Assignment-DevOps-C7-Course-Project/readme.md

 ## What is not covered in Automation
 - Jenkins setup for pipeline is not covered in automation.
 Follow below steps to complete the setup.
 - Creating user with ecr access
-- Configure awscli on app-server with ecr access user
+- Install awscli on app-host and run aws configure to save credentials to authenticate ECR

 ## How to setup Jenkins